-The Access to Learning Fund (ALF) is provided by the government to give discretionary financial assistance to UK students to help them access and remain in higher education.
+The Student Financial Support Fund is provided by the University to give discretionary financial assistance to UK students if they:

 If you are a final year student planning to attend your congregation and are worried about covering the cost of attending you may also be eligible to apply for assistance to help cover the cost of academic dress and a photography bundle.